andrew-wilkes/tetron/README.md

 # Tetron
-A Tetris clone being made using the [Godot Game Engine](https://godotengine.org/).
+A Tetris clone made using the [Godot Game Engine](https://godotengine.org/).
 The commits follow the progress of a tutorial series that I created.

 ![Tetron Game](docs/tetron.jpg)